-What we do -At Challengers, we break down the barriers to play and make it possible for every disabled child or young people to play and have fun, without limits.
+At Challengers, we break down the barriers to play and make it possible for every disabled child and young person to play and have fun, without limits.

 We support children and young people aged 2 – 18 at our range of services, located across the South East of England.

 You can help to remove the barriers to play today!

 To transform the lives of disabled children, young people and their families through the power of play.